uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/finite-state-automata.md

 As soon as you get the third character you end up in state 4, which is called a *trap state* because you can't get out.
 If this was the map for the commuter train system we had at the start of this section it would cause problems, because eventually everyone would end up in the trap state, and you'd have serious overcrowding.
-But it can be useful in other situations — especially if there's an error in the input, so no matter what else comes up, you don't want to go ahead.
+But it can be useful in other situations &ndash; especially if there's an error in the input, so no matter what else comes up, you don't want to go ahead.

 For the example above, the language of the FSA is any mixture of "a"s and "b"s, but only two characters at most.
 Don't forget that the empty string is also accepted.